microsoft/promptflow/examples/tutorials/quick-start/tune-your-prompt.md

 Variant_0: the origin prompt
 ```
 system:
-You are an assistant specialized in math computation.
-Your task is to solve math problems.
+You are a helpful assistant.
+Help me with some mathematics problems of counting and probability.
 Please provide the result number only in your response.
 {% for item in chat_history %}
 user:
 {{item.inputs.question}}